TITLE 35: ENVIRONMENTAL PROTECTION

 l) Rule upon objections and evidentiary questions;

-n) Rule on any motion directed to the hearing officer or deferred to the hearing officer by the Board in accordance with Section 101.502 of this Part;
+n) Rule on any motion directed to the hearing officer or deferred to the hearing officer by the Board consistent with Section 101.502;

 o) Set status report schedules;

-p) Require all participants in a rulemaking proceeding to state their positions with respect to the proposal; and
+p) Require all participants in a rulemaking or TLWQS proceeding to state their positions regarding the proposal or petition, as applicable; and

 q) Rule upon offers of proof and receive evidence and rule upon objections to the introduction of evidence.